What is Yama?

 The five restraints

 The Yoga Sūtras of Patañjali (II.30) name five yamas.
-Ahiṃsā — non-injury — heads the list and is treated by the classical commentary as the root of which the other four are unfoldings: an undertaking not to harm in thought, word or deed, toward other beings and toward the practitioner's own body.
-Satya — truthfulness — is paired with ahiṃsā in the text's logic; the speech and action of the practitioner are required to track what is the case, with the proviso that the truth not be wielded as a weapon (ahiṃsā governs satya where the two pull against each other).
-Asteya — not-stealing — is broader than the prohibition on theft of objects: the term covers anything taken without it being given, including the time, attention or labour of others.
-Brahmacarya — usually translated continence — is the discipline of the sexual energy, treated by the text as one of the most volatile of the available forces and one whose careful conservation, in the householder no less than in the renunciate, is structural to the inner work.
-Aparigraha — non-grasping, non-possessiveness — names the willingness to live without the accumulation of objects, relationships or experience as defenses against impermanence.
-The Sūtras attach a specific siddhi to the deep cultivation of each: settled ahiṃsā dissolves the practitioner's enmity in those who approach; settled satya makes the practitioner's words structurally effective; settled asteya draws what is needed; settled brahmacarya generates uncommon vitality; settled aparigraha yields direct knowledge of the conditions under which the present birth was acquired.
-The promises read as fanciful to the modern reader and were intended, in the lineage's own account, to indicate the depth at which the practice operates rather than to advertise rewards.
+Ahiṃsā (non-injury) heads the list.
+The classical commentary treats it as the root from which the other four unfold: a commitment not to harm in thought, word, or deed, toward other beings and the practitioner's own body.
+Satya (truthfulness) is paired with ahiṃsā in the text's logic.
+The practitioner's speech and action must track what is true, with one qualification: truth may not be weaponised against another person.
+Where the two pull against each other, ahiṃsā governs.
+Asteya (non-stealing) is broader than the prohibition on theft of objects.
+It covers anything taken without being given, including the time, attention, or labour of others.
+Brahmacarya (continence) is the discipline of sexual energy.
+The text treats this as one of the most volatile forces available and holds that careful conservation of it, in the householder no less than in the renunciate, is structural to the inner work.
+Aparigraha (non-grasping) names the willingness to live without accumulating objects, relationships, or experiences as defences against impermanence.
+The Sūtras attach a specific power (siddhi) to deep cultivation of each: settled ahiṃsā dissolves enmity in those who approach; settled satya makes the practitioner's words structurally effective; settled asteya draws what is needed; settled brahmacarya generates uncommon vitality; settled aparigraha yields direct knowledge of the conditions under which the present birth was acquired.
+These promises read as fanciful to the modern reader.
+In the lineage's own account, they indicate the depth at which the practice operates rather than advertising rewards.

 First limb, not optional foreword

-The eight-limb path is not a strict sequence — Patañjali himself does not require that the practitioner complete yama before approaching the others — but the architectural decision to place the yamas first carries a working claim.
-The inner work the later limbs name is held in place by the conditions of life the yamas describe; without them, the practice has nowhere to land and the gains it produces are unstable.
-The text is unambiguous that the yamas are mahāvratam — the great vow — and jāti-deśa-kāla-samaya-anavacchinnāḥ, unconditioned by birth, place, time or circumstance.
-The practitioner does not commit to non-injury except in war, or to truthfulness except when inconvenient; the categorical form of the commitment is itself part of what the limb is doing.
-In practical terms: the yamas are the soil in which the āsana, the prāṇāyāma, the pratyāhāra and the inner limbs of saṁyama take root.
-A yoga practice without them — and a contemporary studio class is generally without them — is the third limb operating on its own, useful for the body but disconnected from the work the eight-limb architecture was meant to serve.
+The eight-limb path is not a strict sequence.
+Patañjali himself does not require completing yama before approaching the other limbs.
+But placing the yamas first carries a working claim: the inner work the later limbs name is held in place by the conditions of life the yamas describe.
+Without them, the practice has nowhere stable to land.
+The text is clear that the yamas are mahāvratam, the great vow, and jāti-deśa-kāla-samaya-anavacchinnāḥ, unconditioned by birth, place, time, or circumstance.
+The practitioner does not commit to non-injury except in war, or to truthfulness except when inconvenient.
+The categorical form of the commitment is itself part of what the limb does.
+In practical terms, the yamas are the soil in which āsana, prāṇāyāma, and pratyāhāra take root, along with the inner limbs of saṁyama.
+A yoga practice without them — and a contemporary studio class is generally without them — is the third limb operating on its own.
+Useful for the body, but disconnected from the work the eight-limb architecture was designed to serve.

 Where to encounter it